Qayamat Se Qayamat Tak: Production

 The film marked the directorial debut of Mansoor Khan, son of Nasir Hussain as well as the acting debut of Mansoor's cousin Aamir Khan.
 The film is a tale of unrequited love and familial opposition, with Khan portraying Raj, a "clean-cut, wholesome boy-next-door".
 The plot is a modern-day take on classic tragic romance stories such as Layla-Majnun, Heer-Ranjha, and Romeo-Juliet.

-Mansoor recalled that his father Nasir wanted to launch Aamir as a leading actor and got convinced that Mansoor would direct the film after watching his telefilm.
+Mansoor recalled that his father Nasir wanted to launch Aamir as a leading actor and was convinced that Mansoor would direct the film after watching his telefilm.
 The film was initially titled Nafrat Ke Waaris, according to film expert Rajesh Subramanian.

 Nasir initially wanted to cast Shammi Kapoor and Sanjeev Kumar as the family patriarchs, but Mansoor refused to work with them as they were 'too senior.'

 For the film's marketing, Aamir was involved in promoting the film.
 He set up an outdoor ad campaign, which was a faceless poster that said, "Who is Aamir Khan?
 Ask the girl next door!".
 With his brother-in-law Raj Zutshi, Khan also went around putting up posters on auto-rickshaws across Mumbai.

 Music

-The soundtrack contains five songs composed by duo Anand–Milind, and songs written by veteran Majrooh Sultanpuri.
+The soundtrack contains five songs composed by the duo Anand–Milind, and songs written by veteran Majrooh Sultanpuri.
 All the tracks were sung by Udit Narayan, who sang for Aamir Khan, and Alka Yagnik, who sang for Juhi Chawla.

 Pancham (R. D. Burman) was to compose the soundtrack, but director Mansoor Khan wanted a young music director.
 That's how Anand–Milind, who had worked with him earlier on this tele-film, secured this project.
 Mansoor selected Narayan to sing all songs because he felt that his voice would suit Aamir.

 The biggest hit song from the album was "Papa Kehte Hain".
-Majroosh saab (as he is fondly known) wrote the song at the age of 70.
+Majroosh Saab (as he is fondly known) wrote the song at the age of 70.
 Sung by Narayan and picturised on Aamir Khan, the full title of the song is "Papa Kehte Hain Bada Naam Karega", which translates to "My dad says that I'll make him proud!".

 Qayamat Se Qayamat Tak was the best-selling Bollywood music soundtrack album of 1988, outselling Tezaab, the second best-seller, which itself had sold over 8 million units.
 Qayamat Se Qayamat Tak became one of the best-selling Indian soundtrack albums of the 1980s.
 It was the first major hit album released by the record label T-Series.
-Prior to release, Nasir Hussain reportedly sold the film's music rights to T-Series founder Gulshan Kumar for only ₹400,000.
+Prior to its release, Nasir Hussain reportedly sold the film's music rights to T-Series founder Gulshan Kumar for only ₹400,000.

 At the 34th Filmfare Awards, Anand–Milind won the Filmfare Award for Best Music Director, Majrooh Sultanpuri was nominated for Best Lyricist for "Papa Kehte Hain", and Udit Narayan won Best Male Playback Singer for "Papa Kehte Hain".